Sir William Robertson, 1st Baronet: After CIGS: the Maurice Affair

 Robertson was appointed General Officer Commanding-in-Chief of Eastern Command in February 1918.

 After the German "Michael" Offensive, the press blamed Lloyd George for starving the army of men, while The Star called for Robertson to be appointed Secretary of State for War.
-The Star later blamed the Versailles machinery for forcing a depleted Fifth Army to take over more front, while the The Globe and The Morning Post called for Robertson's restoration as CIGS.
+The Star later blamed the Versailles machinery for forcing a depleted Fifth Army to take over more front, while The Globe and The Morning Post called for Robertson's restoration as CIGS.
 Lloyd George was amenable to Haig's suggestion that Robertson be appointed Deputy Commander-in-Chief of the BEF.
 Repington in The Morning Post called this suggestion "a pretext for getting him out of the way of the imbeciles" in London and called for Lloyd George's removal as prime minister.

 On 29 April Robertson met with his former assistant Maj-Gen Maurice to discuss concerns that Lloyd George had misled the House of Commons on 9 April about the weakness of the BEF prior to the German "Michael" Offensive.
 Robertson suggested that he write to Henry Wilson and then, if necessary to the press.
 Maurice composed his letter on 2 May but did not yet send it.
 Robertson wrote to him on 4 May, writing that not too much credence should be given to imminent predictions of Lloyd George's downfall, that Maurice should take especial care to get his facts exactly right, and adding: "You are contemplating a great thing – to your undying credit".

 The Maurice letter, a blatant breach of King's Regulations, appeared in several newspapers on 7 May.
 Maurice denied that it was a military conspiracy to overthrow a civilian government, and claimed "it ha(d) been seen by no soldier" (omitting to mention that Robertson had encouraged him).
 Lloyd George later claimed in his memoirs that Robertson had been aiming to topple the government and become a military dictator like Paul von Hindenburg.
 However, although journalists like Gwynne and Ivor Maxse sometimes dropped such hints, there is no evidence that this was Robertson's intention.
 Robertson thought Lloyd George would survive the crisis, although he may have hoped to be restored as CIGS.
 Lloyd George survived the Maurice Debate (9 May).

 Robertson was promoted to General Officer Commanding-in-Chief for Home Forces in June 1918.
 He visited each regional command, and took a special interest in the air defence of London.